ashish-kamboj/Coding-with-R/ML_DS_Questions.md

   - As Principle components are orthogonal to each other which helps in to get rid of multicollineraity

 - Why the Principal components are othogonal to each other?
-- Though each principal components are orthogonal (i.e. prevents multicollinearity) but still in principal components we have correlated values.
+- Though each principal components are orthogonal (i.e. prevents multicollinearity) but still in principal components we have correlated variables.
 Do we not have to remove those?
 - Difference between PCA and Random Forest for feature selection.
 - How to explain gain and lift to business person?
 - How you will define Precision